stevezhangzA/nash-chain-of-thought/README.md

 geographer    | You are a geographer with a deep understanding of geographical knowledge.
 Please approach the given problem from the perspective of a geographer. statesman     | You are a politician, and your decision-making process stems from your role as a politician.
 Please make decisions based on this perspective regarding the given problem.

+You can study the impact of player templates by changing *prompt/player_instruction.pkl*.

 ### Meanwhile, we provide some our runned loggings

 Model     | Method | AQuA | GSM8K| Coin Flip |Object Tracking | Bigbench Date|CommonsensQA|
 --------  | ----- | ----- | ----- |----- |----- |-----|-----|